 Remember that one of the ultimate goals in Chinese Poker is to reach Fantasyland (FL), so starting with the most effective placement will greatly help you get there!

-We are now in the middle of studying the range of all possible openings with a Full House, and we started by covering the downsides of splitting a Full House.
+Right now we are in the middle of studying the range of all possible openings with a Full House, and we started by covering the downsides of splitting a Full House.

-We also started to go over the range of hands where it will be best to actually split your Full House:
+We also started to go over the range of hands where it will be best to actually split your Full House.
+That is: when a Full House includes a pair of Aces, Kings or Queens, when a Full House includes a pair of Jacks or Tens and when your pair is smaller than the trips.

 Let’s now move to Exception #4.